Below you’ll find a little more about each of our current governors:-

 Ben joined the team in 2023.
 He has lived in Huddersfield for nearly 20 years after growing up in South London, but then moving north to study Music and Technology at the University of Huddersfield which is where he met his wife.
 He has one child, not yet at school.

-Ben has worked in IT for nearly 3 decades and has held multiple senior roles in different sectors bringing a broad spectrum of technical knowledge with him.
+Ben has worked in IT for nearly 3 decades and has held multiple senior roles in different sectors bringing a broad spectrum of technology knowledge with him.

 Ben understands the importance of education, after struggling with his own growing up.
 Spending lots of time at hospitals and dental practices due to having a double cleft lip and palette.
 Missing lots of school impacted his learning but now strives to get the most out of all educational possibilities he can and is keen to help children get the most from their education.